daschewie/FoenixBasic68k/README.md

 # Introduction

-This BASIC interpreter is forked from derived from https://github.com/nanoflite/basic
+This BASIC interpreter is derived from https://github.com/nanoflite/basic

 Most of the common BASIC keywords are supported: